onflow/flow/docs/content/unity-sdk/index.md

 To add it to your Unity project:

-1. In the Unity Editor, go to Window -> Package Manager.
+1. In the Unity Editor, go to Window, Package Manager.
 2. Click the + dropdown in the top left corner.
 4. Select "Add package from git URL" and enter `https://github.com/onflow/UnityFlowSDK.git`.